Home » Type » Salad + Slaws » Balela Salad (Middle Eastern Chickpea Salad)

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star

-A flavorful and nutritious Mediterranean chickpea & black bean salad!
-Pairs perfectly with pita bread, arugula and hummus.
+Balela Salad is a flavorful and nutritious Mediterranean chickpea & black bean salad brimming with fresh veggies, herbs, and sumac.
+It pairs perfectly with pita bread, arugula, and hummus.

 • Prep Time: 10 min